Keep the Game Alive

 A good conversation is like a game of basketball.
 When the whole team participates and the ball is passed around equally, the game is enjoyable.
 This is a team effort where everyone abides by the rules of the game.
 There cannot be a good basketball game or conversation without rules that are enforced.

-There are six rules to abide by to keep the game alive in conversation.
+Here are six rules to abide by to keep the game alive in conversation.

-1. Share a mutual interest.
+1. Share a mutual interest

 There are a lot of interests that the youth in God’s Church have in common.
 Focus your conversation starters on aspects of living God’s way of life and God’s purpose for your life.
 Share your thoughts, feelings and views on these common interests.
 Be sure you avoid gossip and any sort of conversation that could humiliate and put down others.
 This is an opportunity for young men to develop leadership by guiding the conversation in the right direction.

-2. Share the ball.
+2. Share the ball

 3. Don’t offend unnecessarily

-Be very careful of how you use humor and especially sarcasm.
+Be very careful how you use humor and especially sarcasm.
 Sometimes our humor is actually malice just disguised as humor—cloaked with a “just kidding” afterward.
-If you have to say “Just kidding!” then don’t say it.
-Sarcasm is often not humorous but offensive, and not appreciated by God.
-Don’t ever joke about someone’s appearance.
+If you have to say Just kidding! then don’t say it.
+Sarcasm is often offensive rather than humorous, and not appreciated by God.
+Don’t joke about someone’s appearance.
 Rise above these negative aspects of humor that humiliate others.

-4. Control your temper.
+4. Control your temper

-Verses 7-10 say, “For every kind of beasts, and of birds, and of serpents, and of things in the sea, is tamed, and hath been tamed of mankind: But the tongue can no man tame; it is an unruly evil, full of deadly poison.
+Verses 7-10 continue, “For every kind of beasts, and of birds, and of serpents, and of things in the sea, is tamed, and hath been tamed of mankind: But the tongue can no man tame; it isan unruly evil, full of deadly poison.
 Therewith bless we God, even the Father; and therewith curse we men, which are made after the similitude of God.
 Out of the same mouth proceedeth blessing and cursing.
 My brethren, these things ought not so to be.”
 It takes God’s help and self-control to make sure we have power over our tongues.

-5. Don’t interrupt.
+5. Don’t interrupt

-We too often rush into a conversation which causes our communication to lose its effectiveness.
+We too often rush into a conversation, which causes our communication to lose its effectiveness.
 Interrupting someone else does not allow for the ball to be shared equally.

-6. Communicate Like Christ.
+6. Communicate Like Christ